Aktualisiert: 23. Aug.

-The legendary Kimchi.
-This is one of our most popular ferments.
+This is definitely one of our most popular lacto-fermented vegetables.

 "Kimchi, a staple in Korean cuisine, is a traditional side dish made from salted and fermented vegetables, most commonly napa cabbage and Korean radishes, with a variety of seasonings including chili powder, scallions, garlic, ginger..."

 Kimchi has been around for a while, some few thousand years at least, and there is a good reason for that.
 Not only it is delicious, but it's also very healthy.

 Dr. Mercola in one of his articles quotes "The Journal of Medicinal Food" and lists some of the health properties of Kimchi